January and February

 - The rainy seasons are much more rewarding for keen birders.

 - In the Mara, the migration has passed but there is still plenty of resident wildlife.
-We consider June, October and November a bit of a hidden secret - you can escape the crowds of peak season, pay a bit less, and yet see plenty of wildlife.
+The grass is short.
+We consider October and November a bit of a hidden secret - you can escape the crowds of peak season, pay a bit less, and yet see plenty of wildlife.
 Check out our blog post - Is it worth visiting the Masai Mara outside of migration season?

 - The best wildlife viewing in Kenya takes place in the dry season from late June to October.